-- Submitted an assignment during class or via the learning management system (LMS) drop box, E-value, Examsoft, and/or other means of electronic submission - Completed an exam or quiz during class or via the LMS, E-value, Examsoft, and/or other means of electronic submission or a tutorial or computerbased instructional module (Instructor must be able to verify and document completion) - Participated in a documented synchronous web conference - Posted to an online discussion board in the LMS or other appropriate platform - Attended a residential/face-to-face class or an academically relevant event (e.g. assigned clinical hours or a class field trip with student sign-in sheet)
+- Submitted an assignment during class or via the learning management system (LMS) drop box, E-value, Examsoft, and/or other means of electronic submission - Completed an exam or quiz during class or via the LMS, E-value, Examsoft, and/or other means of electronic submission or a tutorial or computerbased instructional module (Instructor must be able to verify and document completion) - Participated in a documented synchronous web conference (e.g. live lecture) or exam, quiz, drop box assignment in the LMS - Posted an academically relevant activity to an online discussion board in the LMS or other university approved platform - Attended a residential/face-to-face class or an academically relevant event (e.g. assigned clinical hours or a class field trip with student sign-in sheet)

-Students who fail all courses at the end of each term (0.00 GPA), will be reviewed by Academic Services staff to determine if he/she unofficially withdrew during the term.
+Students who fail all courses at the end of each term (0.00 GPA) or earn a D/F, D/F/F, etc., will be reviewed by Academic Services staff to determine if he/she unofficially withdrew during the term.
 If it is determined that the student ceased engagement prior to the 60% point in the term, the student's financial aid eligibility will be calculated based on that determination, and his/her F's will be changed to NF's.
 If it is determined that the student completed the term by engaging in his/her coursework after the 60% point in the term, then the student's financial aid eligibility will be considered as 100% earned.